opalmedapps/opal-rms/README.md

 ## Open Issues

-The following notes were adding by Victor and have been slightly edited for readability.
+The following notes were added by Victor and have been slightly edited for readability.

 ### Remaining Containerization Issues